heroku/vegur/README.md

     {{503, [], <<>>}, Upstream, HandlerState}.
 ```

-And then terminate in a way we don't care:
+And then terminate without doing anything special (we don't have state
+to tear down, for example):

 ```erlang
 terminate(_, _, _) ->